GoogleCloudPlatform/terraform-sample-tools/README.md

 ## How to install

-- Step 1: Clone this repo.
+1. Clone this repo.
 Or, optionally, you can download the `.zip` file.

   ```bash
   git clone https://github.com/msampathkumar/MagicModules-TerraformTools.git
   ```

-- Step 2: Move to the `setup.py` script location path and install.
+1. Move to the `setup.py` script location path and install.

   ```bash
   cd MagicModules-TerraformTools/
   python3 setup.py install
   ```

-- Step 3: Verify that `tftools` is installed.
+1. Verify that `tftools` is installed.

   ```bash
   pip show tftools
   ```

-- Step 4: Verify that `tftools` is in your user path.
+1. Verify that `tftools` is in your user path.

   ```bash
   which tfools